 Whether it was supposed to be used as a screening tool for residency programs, many specialties and surgical residency programs have set target scores for the Step 1 when selecting candidates.
 Three-digit scores were correlated with the expected academic performance for residences across both surgical and nonsurgical fields.

-Consequences: “Now residency programs have no option other than placing more emphasis on the Step 2 scores, as it is still a numeric grade.
+Consequences of USMLE pass fail scoring: “Now residency programs have no option other than placing more emphasis on the Step 2 scores, as it is still a numeric grade.
 Students also need to evaluate ways to improve their CVs to stand out from others.
 Some will choose more competitive clerkship, while others will likely focus on research.”
 Dr. Wolf surmised.

 What does all this mean for medical students in the end?